Interface

 seed

 : Controls the use of homogenization in the algorithm.
-Available options are:
+Available options are::auto

 , never homogenize the input ideal,